ClusterM/fdspacker/README.md

 # FDSPacker
-It's a simple CLI tool to pack and unpack .fds (Famicom Disk System disk images) files: extract/combine metadata and file.
+It's a simple CLI tool to pack and unpack .fds (Famicom Disk System disk images) files: extract/combine metadata and files.
 Useful for FDS developers.

 ## Usage
 There are two commands: `pack` and `unpack`: